ipo-exe/abm-cue/README.md

 ```
 For instance, if `N_Types = 100` and `Alpha = 0.1` then `threshold = 10`.
 This means that agent-place interactions only will
-occur when the absolute discrepancy between types is less then 10.
+occur when the absolute discrepancy between types is less than 10.

 * When `Alpha = 1`, agents will _always_ interact with places.
 * When `Alpha = 0`, agents will _never_ interact with places.